Trauma, PTSD & Dissociation

 Sometimes we experience traumatic events that are too severe or too frequent for our natural resiliency to handle.
 Then we begin to experience posttraumatic stress disorder (PTSD).
 PTSD can injure us emotionally, psychologically, cognitively, spiritually and physically.
-PTSD can last a few days or for as long as many years.
+PTSD can last for a few days or for decades.
 The symptoms of PTSD include:

 - being hyper-vigilant or ‘on-guard’

 - feeling emotionally numb